fbpx

 This dog food is 100% human-grade and meets FDA standards for human food.
 The ingredients are finely diced to make them easier to digest, and there are no preservatives or GMO ingredients.

-The Honest Kitchen isn’t in our top picks because of the lack of bones and organ meat, which is a pretty big component in raw diets for dogs.
+The Honest Kitchen isn’t among our top picks because it lacks bones and organ meat, which are a major component of raw dog diets.

 ProsCons